 - Bring My Brown Pants: Bischoff is ‘’very’’ good at giving facial expressions which convey this thought, especially when he has to perform in the ring against larger wrestlers.

-- Bullying a Dragon: Pretty much any time Bischoff tries to pick a fight with any professional wrestler, most notably his trying to attack The Giant when Giant caught Hogan's fist and squeezed him into submission.
+- Pretty much any time Bischoff tries to pick a fight with any professional wrestler, most notably his trying to attack The Giant when Giant caught Hogan's fist and squeezed him into submission.

 - Card-Carrying Villain: Has admitted on more than one occasion that he may not be the model image of a saint.
 In one promo, Eric said the only thing closer to the Devil than he was his boss, Vince, who was standing right in front of him.
 Vince’s reaction?
 A smile.

-- Catch Phrase: See the page quote for his most famous one.
+- See the page quote for his most famous one.
 It’s even the title of his book.

 - Eric does the opposite of the cheap pops that Mick Foley typically does where Mick addresses the crowd by saying the town’s name with a thumbs-up pose.
 Eric, as a heel, lays out an insult towards certain people, then says the name of the town he is in to imply the audience is full of those who he just insulted.
 Occasionally he does it so sneakily that it goes over the crowd’s heads.